-This page provides you with Fashion Designer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Fashion designer resume.
+This page provides you with Fashion Designer resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Fashion Designer resume.

 Did you know that most resumes don’t get more attention than 15 seconds?
 Crafting a strong fashion designer resume is not only important, it is fundamental!